tamiespinosa/School_District_Analysis/README.md

 #### <a name="SchoolType"></a> School Types Brackets

 Thomas High School is a Charter School.
+When excluding the Thomas High School 9th grade data from the average scores for charter schools, the math average decreased by 0.008 points and the reading average decreased by 0.006 points.
+The passing percentages were reduced by less than 0.1.
+When formatting and rounding the tables became identical for both analysis.

 <p align="center"> <img src="Resources/Pictures/School_Type_with.png" width ="70%" alt="School_Type_with"> </p>
 <p align="center"> Figure 13: School Type Including THS 9th Grade</p>